 - 3.1 The FAA will review the documentation submitted by the AA to determine whether the appropriate information has been entered and is acceptable.
-The AMO must not have any outstanding issues involving corrective action unless the AA has approved a corrective action plan. - 3.2 If the FAA finds that the documentation supporting an AMO's application for renewal is incomplete or contains minor deficiencies (e.g., typographical or grammatical errors or lack of clarity), the FAA inspector will contact the AA for resolution.
-If the documentation contains major deficiencies, the FAA will notify the AA in writing indicating the deficiencies.
+The AMO must not have any outstanding issues involving corrective action unless the AA has approved a corrective action plan. - An essential step in the renewal process, is the FAA's use of the available risk management tools.
+The RSAT and risk management process (RMP) are essential tools used by the FAA to identify and mitigate risk.
+Risk management is essential in identifying and controlling hazards, and managing risk.
+Information received from the AA on FAA Annex to EASA Form 6 requires input into the RSAT.
+This will assist the inspector identify an elevated risk.
+The RMP is required to be used to address any hazard that the principal inspector identifies that's significant enough to justify intensive analysis and tracking.
+Additional information on the use of the RSAT and RMP can be found in FAA Order 8900.1, Volume 6, Chapter 9. - 3.3 If the FAA finds that the documentation supporting an AMO's application for renewal is incomplete or contains minor deficiencies (e.g., typographical or grammatical errors or lack of clarity), the FAA inspector will contact the AA for resolution.
+If the documentation contains major deficiencies (e.g., incomplete application, incorrect information, etc.), the FAA will notify the AA in writing indicating the deficiencies.